Capture of Mametz: 1 July

 On the right flank, the two leading 91st Brigade battalions of the 7th Division got across the 100–200 yd of no man's land with few casualties but the creeping barrage failed to suppress small-arms fire from Mametz and Danzig Alley, which ran through the village then east and south.
-The men of Reserve Infantry Regiment 109 (RIR 19=09) heard mine explosions as the attack began and were surprised by British troops emerging from Russian saps opposite the 1st and 2nd companies, while the rest of the regiment was still underground; a counter-attack by the 3rd Company was repulsed.
-The leading companies suffered many casualties as they advanced up the slope but by 7:45 a.m. had moved 700 yd forward and the right-hand battalion rushed Cemetery Trench just south of the village.
+The men of Reserve Infantry Regiment 109 (RIR 109) heard mine explosions as the attack began and were surprised by British troops emerging from Russian saps opposite the 1st and 2nd companies while the rest of the regiment was still underground; a counter-attack by the 3rd Company was repulsed.
+The leading British companies suffered many casualties as they advanced up the slope but by 7:45 a.m. had moved 700 yd forward; the right-hand battalion rushed Cemetery Trench just south of the village.

 By 8:00 a.m. the left-hand battalion got into Bucket Trench just short of the objective and parties on the right entered Mametz.
-The German defenders had not strenuously opposed the advance, except for a few machine-gun crews which caused the bulk of the British casualties.
+The German had not strenuously opposed the advance, except for a few machine-gun crews which caused the bulk of the British casualties.
 (Near the south-west part of the village a concrete machine-gun nest was found with loopholes in 4 in armour plate.)
 Isolated parties of German infantry gave up as the British approached but the Germans in Danzig Alley and the western and northern parts of the village fought on, stopped the British advance and forced back the right-hand battalion to Cemetery Trench and some hedges on the southern fringe of the village, except for small groups which held out in the village.